EU sends antitrust warning to Siemens, Alstom over rail merger

 Siemens makes ICE high-speed trains.
 Rivals say the power of the combined company could shut them out of the European market.

+“We are confident that the European Commission will scrupulously apply the competition rules,” said Daniel Desjardins, Vice President of Bombardier, a Canadian maker of trains and airplanes.

-Reporting by Francesco Guarascio, Foo Yun Chee and Riham Alkousaa; Editing by Maria Sheahan and Mark Potter
+Reporting by Francesco Guarascio, Foo Yun Chee, Alexander Huebner, and Riham Alkousaa; Editing by Maria Sheahan, Mark Potter and Kirsten Donovan